Here's Our Rant About Okta Inc. (OKTA)

 Analysts’ Opinion of OKTA

-Many brokerage firms have already submitted their reports for OKTA stocks, with Citigroup repeating the rating for OKTA by listing it as a “Neutral.”
-The predicted price for OKTA in the upcoming period, according to Citigroup is $215 based on the research report published on January 25th of the current year 2022.
+Many brokerage firms have already submitted their reports for OKTA stocks, with JMP Securities repeating the rating for OKTA by listing it as a “Mkt Outperform.”
+The predicted price for OKTA in the upcoming period, according to JMP Securities is $260 based on the research report published on February 22nd of the current year 2022.

-Wells Fargo, on the other hand, stated in their research note that they expect to see OKTA reach a price target of $275.
-The rating they have provided for OKTA stocks is “Overweight” according to the report published on January 06th, 2022.
+Citigroup, on the other hand, stated in their research note that they expect to see OKTA reach a price target of $215.
+The rating they have provided for OKTA stocks is “Neutral” according to the report published on January 25th, 2022.

-Piper Sandler gave a rating of “Overweight” to OKTA, setting the target price at $270 in the report published on December 02nd of the previous year.
+Wells Fargo gave a rating of “Overweight” to OKTA, setting the target price at $275 in the report published on January 06th of the current year.

 Insider Trading